mikeseese/video-face-recognition/README.md

 ## VFR Components

-- [Core](https://github.com/SeesePlusPlus/vfr-core) - The daemon that runs the facial recognition and training
+- [Core](packages/core) - The daemon that runs the facial recognition and training
-- [Dashboard](https://github.com/SeesePlusPlus/vfr-dashboard) - The web interface which users can check status and manage the VFR system
+- [Dashboard](packages/dashboard) - The web interface which users can check status and manage the VFR system
-- [Persistence](https://github.com/SeesePlusPlus/vfr-persistence) - A simple repository containing the database schema and initialization scripts
+- [Persistence](packages/persistence) - A simple repository containing the database schema and initialization scripts
-- [Setup](https://github.com/SeesePlusPlus/vfr-setup) - This repository.
-Contains the `docker-compose.yml` file and helper scripts that bring the other components/services together.

 ## Initial Setup
 1. `./install-arm64-deps.sh` (don't use `sudo` as it installs stuff in the user folder, it will prompt for a `sudo` password)